davidvarga/MBeautifier/README.md

  - **IndentationCount**: Integer value.
 Specifies the level of auto-indentation (how many **IndentationCharacter** means one level of indentation).
 Defaults to "4".
  - **Indentation_TrimBlankLines**: [1|0].
 Specifies if blank lines (lines containing only white space characters - as result of auto-indentation) should be trimmed (made empty) by MBeautifier.
 Defaults to "1" as it can lead to smaller file sizes.

+#### Directives

+MBeautifier directives are special constructs which can be used in the source code to control MBeautifier during the formatting process.
+The example below controls the directive named `Format` and sets its value to `on` and then later to `off`.

+    a =  1;
+    % MBeautifierDirective:Format:Off
+    longVariableName = 'where the assigement is';
+    aligned          = 'with the next assignment';
+    % MBeautifierDirective:Format:On
+    someMatrix  =  [1 2 3];

+The standard format of a directive line is:
+ - following the pattern: `<ws>%<ws>MBeautifierDirective<ws>:<ws>:NAME<ws>:<ws>VALUE<ws>[NEWLINE]` where
+    -   `<ws>` means zero or more optional white space characters
+    -   `NAME` means the directive name (only latin letters, case insensitive)
+    -   `VALUE` means the directive value (only latin letters, case insensitive)
+ - must not contain any code or any trailing comment  (only the directive comment above)
+ - must not be inside a block comment
+ - must not be inside any line continousment

+> **Note: Directive names which are not present in the list below, or directive values which are not applicable to the specified directive will be ignored together with a MATLAB warning**.

+##### Directive List

+###### `Format`
+Directive to generally control the formatting process.
+Possible values:
+- `on` - Enable formatting
+- `off` - Disable formatting

+Example:
+In the code-snippet below MBeautifier is formatting the first line using the configuration currently active, but will not format the lines 2,3,4,5.
+The last line will be beautified again using the current configuration.

+    a =  1;
+    % MBeautifierDirective:Format:Off
+    longVariableName = 'where the assigement is';
+    aligned          = 'with the next assignment';
+    % MBeautifierDirective:Format:On
+    someMatrix  =  [1 2 3];

+The formatted code will look like (configuration dependently):

+	a = 1;
+	% MBeautifierDirective:Format:Off
+	longVariableName = 'where the assigement is';
+	aligned          = 'with the next assignment';
+	% MBeautifierDirective:Format:On
+	someMatrix = [1, 2, 3];

 Usage
 -----